nemocrys/meas-electric-conductivity/README.md

 # meas-electric-conductivity

-Measure voltage and specific resistance with the 4-Point-methode
+Scripts to measure specific resistance with a 4-point-probe.

 ## <u> 1.
 About Us: </u>
-This project is used to measure voltage and specific resistance with the 4-point method.
-The Python script completely automates the process.

-The project is being processed by the model experiments group at the IKZ - Leibniz Institut für Kristallzüchtung.
+The project is developed and maintained by the [Model Experiments group](https://nemocrys.github.io/) at the Leibniz Institute for Crystal Growth (IKZ).

 ---
 ## <u> 2.
 Introduction: </u>
+This project is used to measure voltage and specific resistance with the 4-point method.
+The Python script completely automates the process.

 The 4-Point method uses four probes to measure voltage at a set current, which is induced by two of the four probes.
 The specific resistance can be calculated with the known and measured values.
 For additional information, read here: https://iopscience.iop.org/article/10.1088/0953-8984/27/22/223201/pdf.

 ---